 This parameter enables you to select a desired video standard.
-This sets the video standard of the 3025SW channel.
+This sets the video standard of the EMC channel.
 This section allows for the configuration of the reference signal type of "HD Tri-level Sync" or "Bi-level Sync" option.

-Panel Transition on odd field:

-This option is only available for 720p/50 and 720p/59.94 video standards and is for channels.
-This forces transitions, DVE Moves and Keyer On/Off air requests that are triggered from a control panel to start on an odd 625i/525i field (720p frame).
+Panel Transition on odd field: This option is only available for 720p/50 and 720p/59.94 video standards and is for channels that are using Dolby-E. This forces transitions, DVE Moves and Keyer On/Off air requests that are triggered from a control panel to start on an odd 625i/525i field (720p frame).

-Automation Transition on odd field: This option is only available for 720p/50 and 720p/59.94 video standards.
-This forces transitions, DVE Moves and Keyer cuts (with video cut) that are triggered from automation to start on an odd 625i/525i field (720p frame).
+Automation Transition on odd field: This option is only available for 720p/50 and 720p/59.94 video standards and is for channels that are using Dolby-E. This forces transitions, DVE Moves and Keyer cuts (with video cut) that are triggered from automation to start on an odd 625i/525i field (720p frame).